 I do not eat rabbit that often, and still today only enjoy the legs.
 So there will be no fighting for the head when I sit at your table, as is in most cases.
 One memory that comes to mind when I eat rabbit, is off my late Uncle Douglas.
 He spent many hours in the countryside, trapping, snaring and berry picking.
 He would always supply me with a rabbit, either bringing it to my house or I would be equally as happy to go to his small trailer to pick it up.
 He may have been hard to understand at times, despite at times calling me or others a “Frenchman”.
 I believe this was his ironic sense of humour and whenever he was around he was a mountain of local knowledge as he knew the daily catch of local fishers and other happenings in the community.
 He would always ask if I spotted a moose or caribou on my drive from work and listening attentively for the answer with details.
 Uncle Douglas was a gentle man, who loved children and gave freely of what he had to the benefit of others.
 I miss sharing those conversations with you, but still enjoy a feed of rabbit whenever I get the opportunity.

 I hope when traditional food is placed on your table, you can think of a memory, occasion or person that brings a smile to your face.

 Live Rural NL-Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on December 2, 2012, in Cuisine, Tradition and tagged Animal trapping, canada, christmas, Great Northern Peninsula, Newfoundland & Labrador, Newfoundlanders & Labradorian, rabbit.
+Posted on December 2, 2012, in Culture, Food & Beverage and tagged Animal trapping, canada, christmas, Great Northern Peninsula, Newfoundland & Labrador, Newfoundlanders & Labradorian, rabbit.
 Bookmark the permalink.
 4 Comments.